BoltonBailey/formal-snarks-project/presentation/presentation.md

 --------

-## The Current State of the Project
+## Two SNARKs formalized and more on the way

-We have implemented a proof of the Knowledge-soundness of the BabySNARK protocol in the Algebraic Group model
+We have implemented a proof of the knowledge-soundness of BabySNARK and the Type III Groth '16 described in Baghery et al. in the Algebraic Group model.

 We are in the process of formalizing statements of other pairing-based SNARKs in the AGM:

 * Groth16
+* GGPR
-* The GGPR version from the Pinocchio paper.
+* Pinocchio

 --------